wrybakiewicz/bundlr-dapp/README.md

 ## Meme NFTs
 is a project which aims to reward meme creators and their audiance.
-It's achived by tokenizing memes as NFTs on Arweave & Boba network.
+It's achived by tokenizing memes as NFTs on Arweave via Bundlr & Boba network.
 Dapp create aggregated view for meme NFTs queried from smart contract.

 ### Features in MVP
 Minting meme NFTs